 From the sight of him collapsing to his knees in anguish, it didn't take him long to identify the bodies of the latest victims.

-Pulling himself to his feet, he began slowly walking over to the bed of his best friend, with every step he took feeling like he was having to drag his feet through quicksand.
+Pulling himself to his feet, he began slowly walking over to the bed of his best friend.
+With every step, it felt like he was having to drag his feet through quicksand.

 He wanted to wake up from this terrible nightmare.

-When Neville, Susan, Oliver, Madame Pomphrey, and Professor McGonagall entered the Infirmary five minutes later, they found him in that very same position.
+When Neville, Susan, Oliver, Madame Pomfrey, and Professor McGonagall entered the Infirmary five minutes later, they found him in that very same position.

-But while Neville, Susan, Oliver and Madame Pomphrey all raced over to the beds of the two victims, Professor McGonagall went over to the two Aurors, both of whom were standing awkwardly over to the side, clearly not wanting to intrude on what was clearly a private moment.
+But while Neville, Susan, Oliver, and Madame Pomfrey all raced over to the beds of the two victims, Professor McGonagall went over to the two Aurors, both of whom were standing awkwardly over to the side, clearly not wanting to intrude on such a private moment.